yoheinakajima/babyagi/README.md

-# BabyAGI with reasoning capabilities ...
+# "BabyAGI with reasoning capabilities ...
-# ... making it possible to eventually achieve the objective
+# ... making it possible to eventually achieve the objective"

 <<<<<<<<<<<<<<<<<<<<<<<